 - Ageing: Zahraa Al-Ahmady, Philip Bonner, Ellen Billett, Luigi De Girolamo, Fiona Freeman, Alan Hargreaves, Christian Thode, Aslihan Ugun-Klusek, and Mohammed Ahmed.

-Health of the Environment use a truly multi-disciplinary scientific approach to understand how human activities change the environment.
+Health of the Environment use a truly multi-disciplinary scientific approach to understand how human activities alter the environment.
 Members of our group investigate the ecological consequences of our rapidly changing environments, with the ultimate goal of translating these research advances into management actions that protect ecosystems and the services they provide to society.
-Through our broad range of expertise areas, we share the ambition of exploring natural environments from the gene to the ecosystem level, to provide insights that inform interventions that enhance the capacity of ecosystems to function effectively.
+Through our broad range of expertise areas, we share the ambition of exploring natural environments from the gene to the ecosystem level, to provide insights that inform interventions to enhance the capacity of ecosystems to function effectively.

 - Lead: Dr Rachel Stubbington.

 - Members: Carlos Abrahams, Axel Barlow, George Bunting, Ben Dickins, Adekunle Dosumu, Kieran Gething, Lilly P. Harvey, Chloe Hayes, Frederick Owen, Chris Lloyd Mills, Peter Redfern, Romain Sarremejane, Chris Terrell-Nield and Erika Whiteford.

 The groups are underpinned by cross cutting methods and technologies.